 Vadi Shankaracharya is believed to have established Badrinath shrine in 8th century A.D.

 Take a holy dip in the hot spring

 Perform appeasing rites for departed ancestors

 A pilgrimage to the Badrinath temple is considered an immensely holy activity for all Hindus.
-Though legend dates the origin of the temple to Vedic period, the common belief is that the temple was established by Adi Shankaracharya in 8th century A.D.
+Though legend dates the origin of the temple to Vedic period, the common belief is that the shrine was established by Adi Shankaracharya in 8th century A.D.
 The temple is characterized by a colorful frontal facade and a golden cupola with spires.
 The entire structure is around 15 meters tall and is approached by a flight of steps.

 The principal deity is that of Lord Vishnu sitting in a meditative posture with Nara-Narayan at the sides.
 The other idols are of Laxmi - Lord Vishnu's consort, Lord Shiva, Garuda - Lord Vishnu's vehicle, Parvati - Lord Shiva's consort, and Ganesha.
 In totality there are fifteen idols inside the temple all made of black stone.
 The entrance to the temple is through a colorful gateway which leads to the `Shobha Mandap' or the assembly.
 The other two portions of the temple are the `darshan mandap' used for performing pujas, and the Garbha Griha or the sanctum sanctorum.

 Pilgrims traveling to Badrinath can also visit the under mentioned sites:

 - Tapt Kund - This hot water spring on the banks of the Alokanada River supposedly has medicinal properties.
 It is a common practice among devotees to take a holy dip in the hot spring before entering Badrinath shrine.